 Introduction to project management

-This programme provides an intensive, one-day overview of the key concepts and techniques of project management.
+This introductory project management training course provides an intensive, one-day overview of the key concepts and techniques.
 The project management methods presented can be applied to a wide range of projects and the course emphasises both the task and the team-related aspects of project management.

-Training objectivesThe aims of the programme are to:
+Training objectivesThe aims of this project management training programme are to:

 - Present the key concepts of project management

 - Provide a structured approach for managing projects